 Months of entry

-The Masters in Psychological Science (conversion) is designed to provide a broad and critical awareness of psychological theory and practice.
-We have particular expertise in quantitative methods, and our course would particularly suit those from a Science background.
-There will be the possibility for students to specialise in Cognitive Neuroscience or Clinical Psychology in their choice of optional courses.
-In addition, graduates from the MSc will have a range of generic intellectual and practical skills, including initiative, self-reliance and critical ability, which are easily adaptable to the needs of the labour market.
+This British Psychological Society (BPS) accredited conversion programme is designed to provide you with a broad and critical awareness of psychological theory and practice.
+We have particular expertise in quantitative research methods, and our course would suit those from a Science background.
+Students can specialise in Cognitive Neuroscience or Clinical Psychology in their choice of optional courses and dissertation.
+In addition, graduates from the MSc will gain a range of generic intellectual and practical skills, including initiative, self-reliance, critical ability, data science, collaboration, communicating research and presentation skills, which are easily adaptable to the needs of the labour market.
 Training in psychological research methods and project work will be included in the programme.

-- Psychology at the University of Glasgow is consistently ranked amongst the top 10 in the UK recently achieving 4th in the UK (Guardian University Guide 2017).
+- Psychology at Glasgow is ranked 10th in the UK (Complete University Guide 2020).

-- With a 95% overall student satisfaction in the National Student Survey 2015, the school continues to meet student expectations combining both teaching excellence and a supportive learning environment.
+- With a top 10 ranking in the UK (Times & Sunday Times Good University Guide), the school continues to meet student expectations, combining both teaching excellence and a supportive learning environment.